-Remember to limit this person to one event that took place in a few hours or less.
-Have him/her choose an experience with a lot of action, if possible.
-Be sure to ask about his or her emotions and feelings at the time.
+Remember to limit your interviewee to one event that took place in a few hours or less.
+Have them choose an experience with a lot of action, if possible.
+Be sure to ask about their emotions and feelings at the time.
 Here are some ideas of broad topics:

-Interview your grandpa about a war memory.

-- □ Interview a grandparent or older family friend about a memory of the Depression. - □ Interview a parent, grandparent, friend, etc. about his/her most anxious, frightening, exciting, etc. moment (always remember to be gracious!). - □ Interview someone about a scary close call. - □ Interview an older person about his/her most challenging obstacle. - □ Interview a parent or grandparent about a birthday or Christmas memory. - Interview someone about an exciting, anxious, or adventurous vacation memory. - Interview someone about his/her memory of learning to ride a bike, drive a car, etc. - □ Interview someone about the first time he/she sang a solo or played an instrument or recited a poem.
+- Interview your grandpa about a war memory. - Interview a grandparent or older family friend about a memory of 9-11. - Interview a parent, grandparent, or family friend about their most anxious, frightening, exciting, or emotional moment.
+(Always remember to be gracious.) - Interview someone about a scary close call. - Interview an older person about his/her most challenging obstacle. - Interview a parent or grandparent about a birthday or Christmas memory. - Interview someone about an exciting, anxious, or adventurous vacation memory. - Interview someone about his/her memory of learning to ride a bike, drive a car, etc. - Interview someone about the first time they sang a solo, played an instrument, or recited a poem.